brendancooley/epbt/epbt.md

 To estimate freight costs and mode share choice, I employ data from the United States Census Bureau and the Australian Bureau of Statistics on the c.i.f. and f.o.b. values of its imports.^[The Australian data are also used by @Shapiro2016 and @Adao2017.]
 The ratio of the c.i.f. value of goods to their f.o.b. value can then be taken as a measure of the ad valorem freight cost.
 I supplement these values with international data on the costs of *maritime* shipments from the OECD's [Maritime Transport Cost Dataset](https://doi.org/10.1787/data-00490-en) [@Korinek2011].
 I also observe the transportation modes of imports (air, land, or sea) to the European Union, Japan, Brazil, Australia and the United States .^[Data from the United States come from the Census Bureau and are available on the website of [Peter Schott](http://faculty.som.yale.edu/peterschott/sub_international.htm).
 Data from the European Union are from [Eurostat](https://ec.europa.eu/eurostat).
 Data from Japan are from the government's statistical agency, [e-Stat](https://www.e-stat.go.jp/en/stat-search/files?page=1&toukei=00350300&bunya_l=16&tstat=000001013142&result_page=1&second=1).
 Data from Brazil come from the [ministry of trade and industry](http://comexstat.mdic.gov.br/en/home).
 Data from Australia are from the Australian Bureau of Statistics.]

-To model the cost of transport via sea, I take sea distances are taken from [CERDI](http://www.ferdi.fr/en/indicator/cerdi-seadistance-database) [@Bertoli2016].
+To model the cost of transport via sea, I take sea distances from [CERDI](http://www.ferdi.fr/en/indicator/cerdi-seadistance-database) [@Bertoli2016].
 For land and air distances, I use CEPII's [GeoDist](http://www.cepii.fr/cepii/en/bdd_modele/presentation.asp?id=6) database [@Mayer2011].

 Parameter estimates for mode-specific freight cost models are reported in the following three tables.
 Across modes, distance is estimated to significantly increase freight costs.
-Continguity is estimated to decrease costs for land and air shipments while increasing costs for seaborne shipments.
+Contiguity is estimated to decrease costs for land and air shipments while increasing costs for seaborne shipments.